bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Dusty Damon: 01:28:54

-I think this brings up a great point of if you look at there's some apps like the Muun Wallet, maybe people will try it.
-M U U and Moon Wallet, where they're they're trying to be this wallet where you can pay to an on-chain destination and also to a Lightning destination, right?
+I think this brings up a great point of if you look at there's some apps like the Muun Wallet, where they're trying to be this wallet where you can pay to an on-chain destination and also to a Lightning destination, right?
 But their concept is storing all the Bitcoin on-chain and moving it to Lightning on-demand.
 That works fine when on-chain fees are like 10 cents, but now that they're like $10, suddenly every Lightning payment, which should be basically free, costs $10 on Muun.
 So that kind of app isn't sustainable, but splicing enables you to make a Muun wallet in the reverse.